jm-moreau/anki-pao-bootstrap-style/README.md

 * Create your deck and fill in the fields ...
 * Only put one picture in the "Picture" field.
 * Pictures with landscape orientation work best.
+* If using memory palace or method of loci (MOL), then (mentally) place and rehearse your palace just before using anki.